Ten Signs Women Are At Depression’s Mercy

 When you feel sad, take note of the time of month it is if you are still having regular monthly visits from Mother Nature your feelings may be directly tied to your cycle.
 If you are finished with that stage of your life, you still have cycles just without the period so journal how you feel and the time of month it occurred.

 If you are not already taking a quality vitamin supplement find one and take them regularly.
 Trust me when I say that a good part of my recovery from depression began with my vitamins every morning with breakfast.
+You could even take an agmatine sulfate supplement as there is new research suggesting it can be a more natural way to help with despression.
 Drink plenty of fresh water and less coffee and tea.
 I know it’s difficult it was for me…I drank three pots of coffee per day.
 Once I weaned myself down to three cups per day imagine my joy when I was less tense and began sleeping better.

 Take time to talk with your spouse or a trusted friend.
 Many times others can sense the trouble spot that we may not see or feel.
 Be open to their loving suggestions, but remember it’s your body; you get to decide the direction you will take to feel better and regain your long-lasting energy.